AlanChu61/PokedexExplore/ideas/proposal.md

 ### Nice-to-haves

-- Pokemon can be traded between users
+- (x) Pokemon can be traded between users
-- Pokemon can be evolved
+- (x) Pokemon can be evolved

 ## Notes